pingcap/docs/tidb-resource-control.md

 2. For TiDB Self-Hosted, you can use the `resource-control.enabled` parameter to control whether to use request scheduling based on resource group quotas.
 For TiDB Cloud, the value of the `resource-control.enabled` parameter is `true` by default and does not support dynamic modification.
 If you need to disable it for TiDB Dedicated clusters, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).

-3. For TiDB Self-Hosted, you can use the [`enable_resource_control`](/tiflash/tiflash-configuration.md#configure-the-tiflashtoml-file) TiFlash configuration item to control whether to enable TiFlash resource control.
+3. For TiDB Self-Hosted, you can use the `enable_resource_control` configuration item to control whether to enable TiFlash resource control.
 For TiDB Cloud, <!--TODO: add the behavior of TiFlash resource control in TiDB Cloud-->.

 </CustomContent>